Scurrlin/SPARQL-101/README.md

 3. **Connecting to the Spotify API**:

     Once you have all of your environment variables set, it's time to connect to the Spotify API.
-To do so, create a new file in your directory called `playlist_data.py` and paste in the code snippet below:
+To do so, create a new file in your project called `playlist_data.py` and paste in the code snippet below:

     <details>
     <summary><code>playlist_data.py</code></summary>